IELTS Writing Task 2 Sample 556 - Government investment in the arts is a waste of money

-In addition, having a decent infrastructure for creative industries, would mean realization of dreams of millions who wish to be artists.
-For instance, in UK, a person could choose to adopt arts as a career path, enabling him or her to earn a fair livelihood, rather than having to reluctantly pick a profession that he or she does not feel passionate about.
-A state where government doesn’t invest in arts would most likely prevent people to go after what they long for, resulting in frustration on the part of people.
+In addition, having a decent infrastructure for creative industries would mean realisation of dreams of millions who wish to be artists.
+For instance, in the UK, a person could choose to adopt arts as a career path, enabling him or her to earn a fair livelihood, rather than having to reluctantly pick a profession that he or she does not feel passionate about.
+A state where the government doesn’t invest in arts would most likely prevent people to go after what they long for, resulting in frustration on the part of people.
 Therefore arts play an important part in contentedness of the individuals of a nation.

 [ by - Sameed Qureshi ]

 Some people are convinced that the financial reserve of the government should be allocated to the public sector rather than on arts.
 However, I strongly believe that arts play a major role in the development of a country.

 Primarily, arts symbolise the culture of a nation.
 In the primitive era, people celebrated their occasion through music and dance.
 These cultural activities have become a religious ritual for them, thereby representing an aboriginal tradition.
 It is in the style of an art such as designs of garments and historic rock sculptures that determine the ethnicity of a group.
 For example, in the Philippines, the Ifugao tribe in Bulacan is well known for wearing a bahag attire, which looks like an old an old-fangled brief.
 Their cultural identity becomes famous because of their artistic rice terraces.